Table of Contents

-The whole idea behind a ticket system is that you have customers creating tickets in different categories.
-Each category represents a particular skill set / area of expertise or product your company or organisation offers support for.
-You have teams of support people for each area of expertise.
+A ticket system, as implemented in Akeeba Ticket system, means that you have customers creating tickets in different categories.
+Each category typically represents a particular skill set, area of expertise or product your company or organisation offers support for.
+You have teams of support people for each of these categories.
 Any one of them can answer any ticket in the category.
-On most tickets only one person will handle each ticket and if they have to escalate they will assign it to someone more apt to the task.
-That's the idea behind the ticket assignment feature in Akeeba Ticket System.
+On most tickets only one person will handle each ticket and if they have to escalate they will assign it to someone more apt to the task, implemented by assigning the ticket to the other person.

 Akeeba Ticket System is not a CRM, nor are we interested in making it possible to be used as a CRM.
 This design goal has some very important corollaries:

-You cannot have different administrator / concierge staff and support staff.
-If someone can assign tickets to someone else they can also themselves be assigned tickets.
-The opposite applies, i.e. if someone can be assigned and reply to tickets they can also assign tickets to someone else.
+You cannot have different administrative / concierge staff and support staff.
+If someone can assign tickets to someone else they can also themselves be assigned tickets and reply to them.
+Conversely, if someone can be assigned and reply to tickets they can also assign tickets to someone else.

-You cannot have predefined escalation paths.
+You cannot have predefined escalation paths (workflows).
 The status of a ticket can be changed to any other status any time by any member of the support staff.
 Escalation paths (e.g. an Open ticket must first go to first level support before being tagged as "needs review by supervisor") is something that a CRM can handle and requires separate roles for the staff which, as we explained, is something that will not be implemented in ATS.

 The support staff cannot see only the tickets assigned to them.
 They will see all open tickets with the Latest Open Tickets view, even if they are assigned to other members of the support staff.

 Any member of the support staff can reply to any ticket, even if that ticket is assigned to a different member of the support staff.
-When doing support you will frequently need the combined experience of two or more members of your support staff to handle complex cases, that's why.
+In our experience, when doing support you will frequently need the combined experience of two or more members of your support staff to handle complex cases.